 • Personal statement

 One page is undoubtedly the preferred length of CV for UK recruiters.
-It allows them to find everything them need in one place and shows that you’ve kept your skills, experience, and qualifications relevant to the job at hand.
-Europass CVs typically extend beyond the one-page mark, sitting awkwardly between 1-2 or 2-3 pages.
+It allows them to find everything they need in one place and shows that you’ve kept your skills, experience, and qualifications relevant to the job at hand.
+Europass CVs typically extend beyond the one-page mark, sitting awkwardly between 1–2 or 2–3 pages.

 • Skills section

 The Europass CV format has a very specific way of listing skills, with languages, organisation, communication, digital, and finally job-specific skills.
-In contrast, the UK skills section is really concise and on-point.
+In contrast, the UK skills section is really concise and on point.
 There’s no need to list language skills unless they relate to the job you’re applying for.
 Transferable skills relating to organisation, communication, and digital proficiency should be mixed in with technical, job-specific skills, rather than being split into their own sub-sections.

 Dos and don’ts for the best Europass CVs